1Password/scim-examples/aws-ecsfargate-terraform/README.md

 vpc_name           = "<name_of_VPC>"
 ```

-### Specify a name prefix
+### 1.7: Specify a name prefix

-If you would like to specify a common prefix for naming all supported AWS resources created by Terraform, set the value in the `name_prefix` variable in `terraform.tfvars`:
+If you'd like to specify a common prefix for naming all supported AWS resources created by Terraform, set the value in the `name_prefix` variable in `terraform.tfvars`:

 ```terraform
 name_prefix        = "<prefix>"
 ```

-### Set a log retention period
+### 1.8: Set a log retention period

-Thw deployment example retains logs indifnietely by default.
-If you would like to set a differnet retention period, specify a number of days in the `log_retention_days` variable in `terraform.tfvars`:
+The deployment example retains logs indefinitely by default.
+If you'd like to set a different retention period, specify a number of days in the `log_retention_days` variable in `terraform.tfvars`:

 ```terraform
 log_retention_days = <number_of_days>

 ```

-### Apply additional tags
+### 1.9: Apply additional tags

 To apply additional tags to all supported AWS resources created by Terraform, add keys and values to the `tags` variable in `terraform.tfvars`: